sufyanshaik/sufyanshaik.github.io/_pages/about.md

     Culture Champion Award from the CEO of Micron Technology, Inc. Sanjay Mehrotra for delivering on a challenging project with strong KPI.(I am wearing white shoes)
 </div>

-**My work has been recognized through 1 Innovation Disclosure Award (Micron internal), 7 peer-reviewed <a href="/publications/">publications</a> (a few more are in the pipeline), 1 National Scholarship Award, 1 International Scholarship Award at Sweden, 2 Poster Presentation Awards, 3 <a href="/cv/">Govt. of India Awards</a>, 6 International Conference Presentations, and 1 <a href="/projects/3_project/">US Air Force Research Lab report</a>.** I am a proponent of **Physics-guided, Data-driven Materials Discovery, Design, and Development.** I have extensive experience in R&D Project Management, Physical Metallurgy, Failure Investigations, and Process-Structure-Property-Performance analysis using Advanced Metallography, Scanning Electron Microscopy, and Energy Dispersive Spectroscopy (SEM-EDS).
+**My work has been recognized through 1 Innovation Disclosure Award (Micron internal), 1 Internal Seminar Presentation (Micron internal), 7 peer-reviewed <a href="/publications/">publications</a> (a few more are in the pipeline), 1 National Scholarship Award, 1 International Scholarship Award at Sweden, 2 Poster Presentation Awards, 3 <a href="/cv/">Govt. of India Awards</a>, 6 International Conference Presentations, and 1 <a href="/projects/3_project/">US Air Force Research Lab report</a>.** I am a proponent of **Physics-guided, Data-driven Materials Discovery, Design, and Development.**

+I have extensive experience in:
+- Design-Technology Process Co-Optimization (DTPCO) using Advanced Strcuture/Stress models of Semiconductor Memory Products
+- Failure Investigations
+- Process-Structure-Property-Performance analysis using Advanced Metallography, Scanning Electron Microscopy, and Energy Dispersive Spectroscopy (SEM-EDS)
+- R&D Project Management

 I am a practitioner of First-principles method of Problem Solving.

 I did my Bachelors in Metallurgical Engineering from COEP Technological University (previously known as Government College of Engineering Pune-COEP), Maharshtra, India in 2015, where I was awarded the **Government of India - Ministry of Steel Scholarship of ₹120,000 (0.12 Million Indian Rupees) for academic excellence.**